cart/bevy/crates/bevy_asset/notes.md

         * distill
             * supports asset packs, has a DB which can be queried for metadata with faster startup times, transactional
             * supports GUID ids (bevy plans to but not yet)
-            * Remove asset server (bevy plans to but not supported yet)
+            * Remote asset server (bevy plans to but not supported yet)
 * Direct filesystem access to processed asset state: easier debugging (this is also how unity does it)
 * Optional preprocessing
 * "Run anywhere" processor